 It is possible to find asbestos in both industrial properties, such as factories, offices, shops, restaurants and even schools, as well as residential dwellings such as homes, sheds, and other outbuildings.

 If an owner is planning on undertaking work in a building with any possible suspicion at all of the asbestos being present, in particular, that of one built or refurbished before the year 2000, it is imperative that the appropriate precautions should be taken which allow the affected areas to be identified and its condition determined.

 Once asbestos is discovered in any property, it is the owner’s sole responsibility to act under the law’s surrounding its successive treatment, because failing to do so ultimately puts the lives of those working around the infected areas at risk, as well as the immediate environment.

 Any person attempting to knowingly remove and dispose of asbestos without the appropriate licence risks hefty prosecution through negligence.
 Additionally, if asbestos is uncovered during building work without prior knowledge of its existence, all work needs to be stopped immediately, and the area should be contained and evacuated while expert help is sought.
 The inherent dangers, both actual and legislative should be taken into account when considering asbestos plan requirements.

 Choosing the right asbestos removal company

 The first step in dealing with asbestos involves undertaking an asbestos survey of the area.
 This will identify the exact location of asbestos while also determining the extent of the problem and allow you to analyse your asbestos management plan requirements.

-Asbestos management is an extremely hazardous job which requires specific training and the use of protective equipment in order to ensure its safe removal with no harm or threat posed to the population or the environment.
+Asbestos management is an extremely hazardous job that requires specific training and the use of protective equipment to ensure its safe removal with no harm or threat posed to the population or the environment.
 Knowledge and safety of asbestos removal processes are therefore paramount, and only fully reputable and licensed companies should be sought to undertake such work.